teamsixzero/teamsixzero.github.io/_posts/2022-03-08-ux-design-conversion-rate-optimization.md

 #### How is conversion rate optimization different from normal UX design work?

 Conversion rate work is one of the rare instances where you are not doing any blue sky ideation but instead starting from a place where something already exists.
-This means you not only have qualitative data gathered from users but likely have quantitative data gathered through analytics to help you figure out your new solutions.
+This means you not only have <a href="https://imotions.com/blog/qualitative-vs-quantitative-research/" target="_blank">qualitative data</a> gathered from users but likely have quantitative data gathered through analytics to help you figure out your new solutions.
 This works in your favour as you can easily see what's not working in the existing flow, form a hypothesis around why it might be missing the mark, and experiment accordingly.
 For example, you can enter into ideation knowing there is an 18% drop-off when users arrive at your pricing screen, allowing you to focus your solution on this area of the design.

 #### That’s cool.
 But what’s in it for me?